Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Documented limitation
 - [Photo!](https://github.com/untoxa/gb-photo) standard printing (normal speed and double speed) is the only mode supported to date.
 Fast Printing and Transfer modes are only supported by the [Pico GB Printer](https://github.com/untoxa/pico-gb-printer), a very good dedicated printer emulator.
 It must natively be compatible with this board after some minor code update (basically just update the GPIOs according to the current schematic).
 - After tens of thousands of images stored, the access to SD card can become unstable and multi-print may crash within a session.
 The device just reminds you that embedded systems are not expected to manage such enormous filesystem.
 It's probably time to move your precious files on a more durable medium anyway.
 - The Analogue Pocket is reported as **not compatible**, for reasons I do not understand.
-I do not own one of these expensive gizmos (and won't, my dedication to Science has its limits) and cannot borrow one from around me, so I cannot fix this issue for the moment.
-Knowing that even the crappy GB Boy Colour is compatible with the TinyGB Printer, it very puzzles me.
+I do not own one of these expensive gizmos (and won't, my dedication to Science has its limits) and cannot borrow one from around me, so I cannot fix this issue for the moment (may this be fixable).

 ## Dev notes
 - The Pi Pico zero is not able to power the SD card (in writing mode) and keep track of the interrupts with the serial port at the same time, so the separate 3.3V regulator for the SD shied.
 The 5V step-up converter itself is also rather noisy, so extra caps are necessary.